UrtheCast (TSE:UR) Sets New 52-Week Low at $0.10

-UrtheCast Corp (TSE:UR) reached a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.10 and last traded at C$0.11, with a volume of 37500 shares trading hands.
-The stock had previously closed at C$0.11.
+UrtheCast Corp (TSE:UR)’s stock price reached a new 52-week low during trading on Tuesday .
+The company traded as low as C$0.10 and last traded at C$0.10, with a volume of 68500 shares trading hands.
+The stock had previously closed at C$0.10.

 UrtheCast Corp., a technology company, provides information-rich products and services to geospatial and geoanalytics markets.
 The company operates Earth observation sensors in space, including two satellites, Deimos-1 and Deimos-2, to produce imagery data distributed directly to partners and customers.